About reRoot

 I am a non-Indigenous practitioner based in Vancouver, on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh Nations, with roots in Metro Detroit on Anishinaabe lands.
 Witnessing mental unwellness, disconnection, and loss of meaning in my own communities grounds my commitment to work that addresses the deeper premises beneath today’s ecological and social crises.

 My practice sits at the intersection of Indigenous community planning, living-systems thinking, and cross-cultural collaboration.
-I am a graduate of UBC’s Indigenous Community Planning program, with training in Indigenous methodologies and long-term study in Western regenerative practice.
+I am a graduate of UBC’s Indigenous Community Planning program, where my learning centered on Indigenous planning approaches, methodologies, and community-based research.
+In parallel, I have spent several years engaging with Western regenerative practice, with a focus on place-based grounding, developmental thinking, and organizational realignment.
 Earlier training in engineering and business helps me work across technical and non-technical settings and make complex dynamics visible and workable.

 Over the past eight years, I have worked alongside Indigenous Nations and with universities, governments, health systems, and environmental organizations.
 At the heart of this work is a commitment to moving beyond patterns that perpetuate separation and suffering, and cultivating practices that help us reconnect with meaning, relationship, and shared purpose.